trdunsworth/DECCreport3/report_base.docx.md

 :::

-As expected, the largest number of calls werew Priority 2 calls which represent 62.1 percent of all APD calls.
+As expected, the largest number of calls were Priority 2 calls which represent 62.1 percent of all APD calls.
 Again, this comports with the overall weekly trends.

 ::: {.cell}